Verizon B2B AI Tools Suite

 The Challenge

-AI That Sales Reps Will Actually Trust
+AI That Sales Representatives Will Actually Trust

 The stakes were high: a failed AI rollout would waste significant investment and, worse, poison the well for future AI initiatives.
-Reps who had bad experiences would be resistant to trying new tools, even improved ones.
+Representatives who had bad experiences would be resistant to trying new tools, even improved ones.
 We had one shot to get the experience right.

 Discovery